TRKirua/HTTPd/README.md

 # HTTPd
 Implementation of our own HTTP server in a group of 2 people, following the HTTP/1.1 specification defined by the RFCs.

-To download our project :
+To download our project:
 ```bash
 wget https://github.com/TRKirua/HTTPd.git -O "HTTPd.zip" &&
 unzip ./"HTTPd.zip" &&
 rm ./"HTTPd.zip"
 ```
-To compile our project :
+To compile our project:
 ```bash
 make
 ```

 ## Usage
-To run our project :\
+To run our project:\
 \
 In one terminal launch the following command:
 ```bash